craftcms/docs/docs/6.x/extend/services.md

 # -> Reports::generate(...)
 ```

-Services don’t need to extend any other classes, implement any interfaces, or use any traits.
+Services don’t need to extend any other classes, implement any interfaces, or use any traits… but [components](#components) are still a great starting place.

 ## Resolving a Service